Subaru Crosstrek: Hybrid version

+Safety

 Second generation (GT; 2017)

 The second-generation Subaru XV ("Crosstrek" for the North American market) was unveiled at the Geneva International Motor Show in March 2017.
 Like the Impreza, the XV/Crosstrek has moved to the Subaru Global Platform.
 Minimum ground clearance is 220 mm and matte black cladding has been added to each side to add a "rugged flavor", creating "a dynamic form expressing all the enjoyment to be expected from a crossover vehicle".
 During its first full month of sales, the XV sold 11,085 vehicles in Japan.

 North America

 The second-generation Crosstrek in North America uses the revised direct-injection FB20D gasoline engine with 152 hp and 196 Nm output.
 The base transmission was changed to a 6-speed manual transmission as opposed to the 5-speed in the first generation.
-The interior quality was upgraded, and a new 6.5-inch Subaru Starlink infotainment system with Apple CarPlay and Android Auto functionality was standard, with an 8.0 inch system and navigation being available on the Limited trim.
+The interior quality was upgraded, and a new 6.5-inch Subaru Starlink infotainment system with Apple CarPlay and Android Auto functionality was standard, with an 8.0 inch system and navigation being available on the 2.0i Limited trim.
 While navigation was an option, all trims could use Apple Maps, Google Maps (via CarPlay and Android Auto respectively).
 Magellan Navigation is also available on all trims via the Starlink app, though the optional navigation is the only system that does not use the driver's smartphone to get map data, and is the only system that displays speed limits in the gauge cluster.
 Auto up/down windows were for the first time included for the passenger side (previously only on the driver's side).
-The Starlink Safety and Security system was made standard on the Premium trim.
+The Starlink Safety and Security system was made standard on the 2.0i Premium trim.
 Models optioned with Eyesight got adaptive high beams.
-The Limited trim got adaptive LED headlights, keyless ignition and entry, an optional Harman Kardon was available and a 6-way power driver's seat was included.
+The 2.0i Limited trim got adaptive LED headlights, keyless ignition and entry, an optional Harman Kardon was available and a 6-way power driver's seat was included.
 Subaru's X-MODE off-road assist function was also added.

 For 2019, the Crosstrek received Eyesight on all models equipped with the CVT transmission.
 The Hybrid trim was reintroduced as a Plug-in Hybrid, based on the Toyota Prius Prime's Hybrid system.
 Power was reduced to 148 hp, and combined MPG was increased to 35 mpgus.
 Subaru claimed a range of 17 mi for all-electric driving.

 For 2020, the Crosstrek received Subaru's SI-Drive powertrain management system, first available on the Subaru Forester and Subaru WRX models with a CVT.
 An auto start-stop system was added, along with an optional 6-way power driver's seat being added to the Premium trim.
+The 2.0i prefix was dropped from all existing trim names.
 All models had USB and AUX ports moved from the center console to the console storage tray, which received lighting on the Premium and Limited trim.
 The Limited and Hybrid trims got rear seat USB ports.
 New is an automatic door locking and unlocking system with automatic unlocking in a collision.
-The Eyesight system now features lane centering.
+The EyeSight system now features lane centering.